-The system has been long-planned but the overnight deployment was ahead of the expected schedule, surprising some South Koreans and sparking protests by hundreds of residents.
+Though the system has been long-planned, the United States began moving parts of an antimissile system into its deployment site ahead of schedule last week, surprising some South Koreans and sparking protests by hundreds of residents.

 Here's what you need to know about the latest developments in the region.